PaulineAnnBar/ETH-DENVER-DAOtributor/README.md

 yarn -v
 git --version
 ```
+> If any don't return back the version info then you must install those to ensure your machine meets the prerequisites.

 #### Fork and clone this project
 * First, fork this project by clicking the `Fork` button in the upper right-hand corner of the repo page.